Watch Now: Red Pepper to bring new tastes to town

 BRISTOL, Va. — Bristol’s cuisine choices will soon add a few new flavors with the arrival of Red Pepper, the first restaurant featuring Indian dishes in Bristol.

-After two years of being encouraged by their Wonderland Lounge Bar N Grill customers in Johnson City, Tennessee to open an Indian restaurant in Bristol, Sunny Singh and his wife, Dr. Meenu Singh, finally found what they believe is the perfect location at 215 Gate City Highway in Bristol, Virginia to house Red Pepper Indian Cuisine.
+After two years of being encouraged by their Wonderland Lounge N’ Grill customers in Johnson City, Tennessee, to open an Indian restaurant in Bristol, Sunny Singh and his wife, Dr. Meenu Singh, finally found what they believe is the perfect location at 215 Gate City Highway in Bristol, Virginia to house Red Pepper Indian Cuisine.

 Meenu Singh said she is grateful for the reception the restaurant owners have received so far in Bristol and is excited to meet more people as they become a part of a new community.
 She is also looking forward to the business the new Bristol Casino, which will be only a few minutes away from the Red Pepper, will bring.